 Key Market Trends

-Batteries Segment to Witness Significant Demand
+Batteries Energy Storage Systems to Witness Significant Demand

-As the battery technology prices have declined, planning applications for energy storage systems in the United Kingdom have soared from 2 MW in 2012 to 6,874 MW in 2018.
+- As the battery technology prices have declined, planning applications for energy storage systems in the United Kingdom have soared from 2 MW in 2012 to 6,874 MW in 2018.

-In Jan 2019, NEC delivered Orsted's (formerly known as DONG Energy) first 20 MW standalone grid battery project in Liverpool, England.
+- In January 2019, NEC delivered Orsted's (formerly known as DONG Energy) first 20 MW standalone grid battery project in Liverpool, England.
 This project is expected to provide services to the United Kingdom's National Grid to support grid stability during shifts in power generation.
 This newly completed 20 MW Carnegie Road battery project consists of three battery containers and associated power conversion systems, both provided by NEC Energy Solutions.

-Battery storage and demand-side response won more than 500MW of contracts in the T-1 Capacity Market auction, in February 2018.
-Over the last two years, the United Kingdom Power Networks received 667 connection applications, totaling to 12.2GW for energy storage (almost all batteries).
+- Battery storage and demand-side response won more than 500 MW of contracts in the T-1 Capacity Market auction in February 2018.
+Over the last two years, the United Kingdom Power Networks received 667 connection applications, totaling 12.2GW for energy storage (almost all batteries).

-- Therefore, the upcoming energy storage projects in the country, along with the need to integrate the renewable sources with the national grid, is expected to drive the demand for energy storage systems over the forecast period.
+- Therefore, the upcoming energy storage projects in the country and the need to integrate renewable sources with the national grid are expected to drive the demand for energy storage systems over the forecast period.

 To understand key trends, Download Sample Report